lazerwalker/storyboard/README.md

 * Put your data files in the `examples` folder, with any media needed in a subfolder with the same name (e.g. `sample.json` would have a folder called `sample`)

 Knock yourself out.

+## License

+This project is licensed under the MIT License.
+See the LICENSE file in this repository for more information.